codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 ## Milwaukee Hacker Hours

+Here’s a brief description of what the Milwaukee Hacker Hours group is about.

 > We are a couple of programmers who just want to learn and grow in our own way, who want to enjoy working on our own projects and becoming better at our craft.

-That's a brief description of what the Milwaukee Hacker Hours group is about.

-When this group was first forming, I went to one of the first meetups and met the founder of the group, Eddie Litchman.
+When this group was first forming, I went to one of the first meetups and met the founder of the group, [Eddie Litchman](https://www.linkedin.com/in/edwardlichtman/).
 We spoke about what he had and how it was such a great experience for new and experienced developers.
 I wanted to help in whatever way possible.

 What came out of that conversation was a website, slack channel, and Twitter for the group.
 From a handful of people, the group has since then gained 527 members and meets on a regular basis.

 ## Centare

-Through Eddie, I connected with a recruiter at Centare, a company which specializes in custom software development through agile methods and agile transformation for teams and organizations with their trainers and coaches.[^5] They were hiring for more senior positions but saw potential in me.
+Through Eddie, I connected with a recruiter at [Centare](https://www.centare.com/), a company which specializes in custom software development through agile methods and agile transformation for teams and organizations.[^5] They were hiring for more senior positions but saw potential in me.
 So, the conversation continued.

 What started out as an introduction and hope turned into a phone interview.
-Then a take-home exercise.
-What followed was an in-person interview and a job offer.
+Then a take-home exercise, followed by an in-person interview and a job offer.

 I moved to Wisconsin for personal reasons, but I can confidently say even after only being at Centare for 8 months that I would've moved here for the job -- with love and respect to Cassie.

 ## Today

-Since starting at Centare, I’ve spoken at meetups, one with an audience more than 100 at Meet the Meetups II.
+Since starting at Centare, I’ve spoken at meetups, one with an audience of more than 100 at Meet the Meetups II.
 I write on a daily basis on technical topics and soft skills needed in the workplace.

-Continuing to learn through reading and listening audiobooks on my daily commute, ranging from _Atomic Habits_ by James Clear to classics like _How to Win Friends & Influence People_ by Dale Carnegie.
-Engaging with the local developer community through professional organizations.
+I’m continuing to learn through reading and listening to audiobooks on my daily commute, ranging from _Atomic Habits_ by James Clear to classics like _How to Win Friends & Influence People_ by Dale Carnegie.
+I’m engaging with the local developer community through professional organizations.
 Also, I play a mean game of table tennis, where I serve on the board of the [Milwaukee Table Tennis Club](https://milwaukeettc.org/).

-I thrive at my work while expanding my world outside of the office to become the person I sought to be in 2014.
+I thrive at my job while expanding my world outside of the office to become the person I sought to be in 2014.
 I’ve covered a lot of distance in the last five years, physically and mentally, and the journey is just beginning.

 [^1]: [Japan International Travel Information](https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Japan.html)
 [^2]: [What is WWOOF](https://wwoof.net/what-is-wwoof/)